HighnessAtharva/Blog/450 DSA Solutions.md

 COL = 5

 def findUniqueRows(M):

-    # Traverse through the matrix
     for i in range(ROW):
         flag = 0

-        # Check if there is similar column is already printed, i.e if i and jth column match.
         for j in range(i):
             flag = 1
             for k in range(COL):
                 if (M[i][k] != M[j][k]):
                     flag = 0

             if (flag == 1):
                 break

-        # If no row is similar
         if (flag == 0):

-            # Print the row
             for j in range(COL):
                 print(M[i][j], end = " ")
             print()